 The school uses a secure online system called Epraise to provide students and parents/carers with details of individual homework issued by teachers.
-Rather than being issued with a planner, students will record homework in their exercise books, including homework sheets and resources where these are provided.
+Students usually complete homework in their exercise books but can also be set online homework.
 Epraise also provides attendance data and the number of House points for your child.
 It is essential, therefore, that we have an up to date email address for parents as, without this, you will not be able to access Epraise.

 Homework is set according to a weekly timetable.
 In Year 7 and 8 students are set a weekly homework in each of English, maths, science and languages.
 They are also set a homework task once a fortnight in other subjects.
 In these year groups students are expected to spend 30-40 minutes on each homework task.
 This increases to about one hour in every GCSE subject by Year 10 and 11.
-In the Sixth Form students are expected to spend 5-6 hours per week on homework, private study and revision for each of their Advanced Level courses.
+In the Sixth Form students are expected to spend 6-8 hours per week on homework, private study and revision for each of their Advanced Level courses.